 After applying your filter, you’ll now have your report of 404 errors that have occurred on your site in the timeframe you have set for your report.
 However, the page path + query string row is often cut off, so you’ll want to click the download icon and download your data so you can see those URLs.

 In most cases, you’ll find URLs like this:

 - In the above example, the 404 error URL is http://example.com/error-page-url-slug/

-- The error URL is linked from the page that comes after the &from= In our example, the error page was linked from http://example.com/page/.
+- The error URL link is on the page appearing after the &from=

 How to Fix 404 Errors in WordPress

-1. Find Your Source URL and Fix It
+1. Find Your Source URL

-2. Set Up 301 Redirection
+2. Set Up 301 Redirects

 3. Look for Errors and Typos in URLs

 Minor issues like spelling mistakes or extra characters in URLs can also cause 404 errors.